-- Frequency: Varies, depending upon indication, between 2 to 3 times per day to 1 time per week.
-Home unit should be purchased if treatment is effective, and frequent use is recommended. - Optimum Duration: 4 treatments for clinic use. - Maximum Duration: 8 treatments for clinic use. - b.
-Iontophoresis: There is no proven benefit for this therapy in the low back.
-Not recommended due to lack of evidence in the lumbar spine. - c.
-Low Level Laser: Not recommended as there is no proven benefit for this intervention due to lack of studies of sufficient quality.
+- a.
+Electrical Stimulation (Unattended): An accepted treatment.
+Once applied, unattended electrical stimulation requires minimal on-site supervision by the physical therapist, occupational therapist, or other provider.
+Indications include muscle spasm, atrophy, and the need for osteogenic stimulation.
+A home unit should be purchased if treatment is effective, and frequent use is recommended. - Time to Produce Effect: 2 to 4 treatments. - Frequency: Varies, depending upon indication, between 2 to 3 times per day to 1 time per week.
+Home unit should be purchased if treatment is effective, and frequent use is recommended. - Optimum Duration: 4 treatments for clinic use. - Maximum Duration: 8 treatments for clinic use. - b. lontophoresis: There is no proven benefit for this therapy in the low back.
+Not recommended due to lack of evidence in the lumbar spine. - Low Level Laser: Not recommended as there is no proven benefit for this intervention due to lack of studies of sufficient quality.
 There is not enough research at this time to support this modality in the treatment of lower back (lumbar) injuries.
-Results of Low Level Laser have been mixed and often of poor quality. - d.
-Manipulation: Manipulative treatment (not therapy) is defined as the therapeutic application of manually guided forces by an operator to improve physiologic function and/or support homeostasis that has been altered by the injury or occupational disease and has associated clinical significance.
+Results of Low Level Laser have been mixed and often of poor quality. - Manipulation: Manipulative treatment (not therapy) is defined as the therapeutic application of manually guided forces by an operator to improve physiologic function and/or support homeostasis that has been altered by the injury or occupational disease and has associated clinical significance.

-For acute low back pain, there is good evidence that manipulation does not have a clinically greater therapeutic effect on acute, 6 weeks or less, nonspecific low back pain than other interventions including physical therapy (Rubinstein, 2012).
+For acute low back pain, there is good evidence that manipulation does not have a clinically greater therapeutic effect on acute, 6 weeks or less, nonspecific low back pain than other interventions including physical therapy.

-For subacute/chronic pain, there is some evidence that manipulation/mobilization, including thrust techniques, may provide additional benefits on pain and function when used to supplement an individually tailored exercise program (Aure, 2003).
+For subacute/chronic pain, there is some evidence that manipulation/mobilization, including thrust techniques, may provide additional benefits on pain and function when used to supplement an individually tailored exercise program.
 There is good evidence that two sessions of thrust manipulation of the thoracolumbar spine followed by an exercise regimen leads to better low back function at six months than oscillatory non-thrust manipulation in patients with subacute low back pain.
-The study found patients with the following characteristics were likely to benefit from the program: segmental hypomobility, no symptoms distal to the knee, low fear-avoidance scores, and preservation of at least 35 degrees of internal rotation in at least one hip (Cleland, 2009).
+The study found patients with the following characteristics were likely to benefit from the program: segmental hypomobility, no symptoms distal to the knee, low fear-avoidance scores, and preservation of at least 35 degrees of internal rotation in at least one hip.

-There is some evidence that manual therapy, followed by active exercises, may be effective for the reduction of disability from nonspecific low back pain lasting more than 12 weeks (Balthazard, 2012).
+There is some evidence that manual therapy, followed by active exercises, may be effective for the reduction of disability from nonspecific low back pain lasting more than 12 weeks.

-There is good evidence that spinal manipulative therapy (SMT) is comparable to exercise, standard medical care, and physiotherapy in reducing chronic low back pain, and good evidence that that SMT does not provide a clinically important superior pain relief over these interventions (Rubinstein, 2011).
+There is good evidence that spinal manipulative therapy (SMT) is comparable to exercise, standard medical care, and physiotherapy in reducing chronic low back pain, and good evidence that that SMT does not provide a clinically important superior pain relief over these interventions.

 The decision to refer a patient for spinal manipulation rather than for other treatments should be made on the basis of patient preference and relative safety, not on an expectation of a greater treatment effect.
-It may be the first line of treatment, in combination with active therapy for some patients and should strongly be considered for patients with positive provocative testing for SI joint dysfunction (Laslett, 2005) or facet dysfunction who are not recovering in the first few weeks.
+It may be the first line of treatment, in combination with active therapy for some patients and should strongly be considered for patients with positive provocative testing for SI joint dysfunction or facet dysfunction who are not recovering in the first few weeks.
 Manipulation may be indicated in patients who have not had an evaluation for manual medicine, or who have not progressed adequately in an exercise program.